mitchdatka/Auto-RITA/README.md

 Welcome to Auto-RITA.
 This utility can be used to automate performance monitoring while running [Offensive CounterMeasures' RITA (Real Intelligence Threat Analytics)](https://github.com/ocmdev/rita) platform.
 Data is collected in [Splunk (running in Docker)](https://github.com/splunk/docker-splunk/tree/master/enterprise) and data is reported by [collectd](https://github.com/collectd/collectd).

 Auto-RITA can be configured to import and analyze bro logs between any two dates.
+Start and stop time for each RITA import and analyze are logged.
+Outputs time values to CSV when finished.

-While RITA is running information collected via collectd will be logged in a local instance of Splunk.
-It can also collect a base system load benchmark before running its RITA processes.
+Auto-RITA provides options to collect system metrics via collectd, while RITA is running.
+System metrics will be logged in a local instance of Splunk.
+Also it can collect a base system load benchmark before running its RITA processes.

-Currently data must be manually analyzed or exported from Splunk.
+Currently splunk data must be manually analyzed or exported.

 Supports hosts running Ubuntu 16.04 LTS.